utiasSTARS/ROB498-flight/docs/hardware/realsense_t265.md

 $ realsense-viewer &
 ```

 at a shell prompt.
 This will open the GUI viewer application, which also provides information about the current camera settings.
+You may also want to watch [this](https://www.youtube.com/watch?v=EeT-pzM8n-o) YouTube video for more information.